stevinz/awesome-game-engine-dev/README.md

 #### - Language - <a name="Cpp-Language"></a>
 - 🌎 [C++ Papyrus](https://caiorss.github.io/C-Cpp-Notes/index.html) : Exploring C++ basic and advanced concepts and also modern C++ features with both small and reproducible C++ sample programs and interactive examples.
 - 🌎 [cppreference.com](https://en.cppreference.com/w/cpp) : Provide programmers with a complete online reference for the C and C++ languages and standard libraries.
-- 📚 [Learn C++](https://www.learncpp.com) : 🔥 Whether you’ve had any prior programming experience or not, the tutorials on this site will walk you through all the steps to write, compile, and debug your C++ programs, all with plenty of examples.
+- 📚 [Learn C++](https://www.learncpp.com) : 🔥 Whether you've had any prior programming experience or not, the tutorials on this site will walk you through all the steps to write, compile, and debug your C++ programs, all with plenty of examples.
 - 📚 [Modern Cpp Features](https://github.com/AnthonyCalandra/modern-cpp-features) : Cheatsheet of modern C++ language and library features.
 #### - Language: Awesome Collections - <a name="Cpp-Language-Awesome"></a>
 - 📚 [Awesome C++](https://github.com/fffaraz/awesome-cpp#readme) : Curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.